warptools/warpforge/examples/quick-start.md

 ## Initializing a Module

 A Warpforge *module* consists of two files:
-1. `module.json`: defines the module name
+1. `module.wf`: defines the module name
-2. `plot.json`: defines the inputs, execution steps, and outputs
+2. `plot.wf`: defines the inputs, execution steps, and outputs

-A minimal `module.json` and `plot.json` can be initialized with
+A minimal `module.wf` and `plot.wf` can be initialized with

 [testmark]:# (quickstart/module-init/sequence)
 ```